0ctave/CYM-SOCKET/README.md

 It uses packets corrections and redundancy to transmit Messages with reliability.
 Messages are identified with their UUID.
-Command layer just have to register Listeners to receive and send packets on the desired channel.
+Command layers just have to register Listeners to receive and send packets on the desired channel.